danielpetrica/n8n-nodes-coz.jp/README.md

 - Built with `@n8n/node-cli`

 This package ships as ES modules compiled to `dist/` and referenced by the `n8n` block in `package.json`.

+Beta status: This node and its n8n integration are in active development and considered beta.
+Expect changes and occasional rough edges.
+Please report issues and feature requests in the repo.

 ## Usage